-As it is our responsibility, under the mandates provided to us by the Human Rights Council, to seek to clarify all cases brought to our attention, we would be grateful for your observations on the following matters:

-- 1. Please provide any additional information and/or comment(s) you may have on the above-mentioned allegations. - 2.
-Please provide information on the human rights and environmental due diligence policies and processes established by your company to prevent, mitigate and remediate adverse human rights impacts that are directly linked to your operations, products or services, including those related to the Fénix mine, in line with the UN Guiding Principles on Business and Human Rights. - 3.
-As "[s]trong corporate governance is a guiding principle of Solway Holding [Ltd.], which drives the leadership structure and ensures ethical behavior of the subsidiaries/companies," please provide information on how Solway Holding Ltd puts this into practice, particularly in the context of mining operations that may have adverse human rights impacts on the environment and Indigenous Peoples.
-As part of this response, please provide information on the role that your company, as the parent company, plays in relation to the policy and decision-making of its subsidiaries relevant to the above-mentioned incidents and more generally to human rights-related issues. - 4.
-Please indicate measures taken to ensure that your company complies with Guatemalan and international environmental laws and human rights standards. - 5.
-Please provide updated and comprehensive information on the health and environmental impacts and damages of the mining operations.
-Please indicate what measures have been taken to ensure health care services for the affected communities, including Indigenous Peoples. - 6.
-Please indicate the steps your company has taken, or is intending to take, to ensure the environmentally sound management and disposal of hazardous substances and waste. - 7.
-Please provide information on how your company addresses potential land disputes with Indigenous Peoples living in concession areas, and other concerns by affected stakeholders.
-As part of your response, please indicate whether your company carries out public consultations, including free, prior and informed consent for Indigenous Peoples. - 8.
-Please explain what measures have been taken to ensure that human rights defenders and journalists can carry out their peaceful and legitimate activities without fear of judicial harassment, strategic lawsuits against public participation (SLAPPs), violence, or other restrictions.
-In particular, please indicate how your company has incorporated the recommendations made by the Working Group on business and human rights to businesses in its 2021 guidance on ensuring respect for human rights defenders (A/HRC/47/39/Add.2).
+generally to human rights-related issues.

+- 4. Please indicate the measures your Excellency's Government has taken to ensure that Maltese multinational companies, such as Solway Holding Ltd, complies with local and international environmental laws and human rights standards. - 5.
+Please provide up-to-date and comprehensive information on the impact and damage of mining operations on health and the environment.
+Please indicate if your Excellency's Government is aware of any measures Solway Holding Ltd has taken to guarantee health care services for affected communities, including Indigenous Peoples. - 6.
+Please indicate if your Excellency's Government is aware of measures Solway Holding Ltd has taken, or intends to take, to ensure the environmentally sound management and disposal of hazardous substances and wastes. - 7.
+Please provide any information your Excellency's Government has on how Solway Holding Ltd addresses potential land conflicts with Indigenous Peoples living in concession areas, as well as other relevant stakeholder concerns.
+As part of your response, please indicate if your Excellency's Government is aware of whether Solway Holding Ltd engages in public consultation, including free, prior and informed consent of indigenous peoples. - 8.
+Please explain what measures have been taken to ensure that human rights defenders and journalists can carry out their peaceful and legitimate activities without fear of judicial harassment, strategic lawsuits against public participation, violence or other restrictions.
+In particular, please indicate how your Excellency's Government has integrated the recommendations made by the Working Group on Business and Human Rights to companies and States in its 2021 guide on ensuring respect for human rights defenders (A/HRC/47/39/Add.2). - 9.
+Please provide information on the interim measures your Excellency's Government can take to suspend CGN and PRONICO's activities in the Fénix mine, until the rights and survival of the Maya Q'eqchi indigenous community living on the company's concessions are safeguarded, and until guarantees are put in place to prevent any form of legal action against Mr. Carlos Ernesto Choc Chub, who appears to have been directly targeted for his peaceful and legitimate work as a journalist and defender of indigenous human rights. - 10.
+Please indicate if your Excellency's Government is aware of whether the stakeholders affected by the above-mentioned allegations have had access to remedies and specify the measures taken by Solway Holding Ltd to identify and hold accountable perpetrators of human rights violations. - 11.
+Please provide any information your Excellency's Government may have on the steps taken Solway Holding Ltd to establish or participate in grievance mechanisms at the operational level, in accordance with the UN Guiding Principles, in order to effectively address the negative human rights impacts caused by it (or to which it has contributed) throughout its operations.
-&lt;sup>9 https://solwaygroup.com/corporate-structure/

-- 9. Please provide information about any interim measures your company has taken or plans to take to suspend the operations of CGN and PRONICO until the rights of the Maya Q'eqchi Indigenous community living on the company's concessions are safeguarded, and measures are established to prevent any form of further litigation against Mr. Carlos Ernesto Choc Chub, who has been targeted for his peaceful and legitimate work as a journalist and Indigenous human rights defender. - 10.
-Please indicate whether stakeholders affected by the above-mentioned allegations have had access to remedies, and indicate measures provided by your company to identify and hold accountable the perpetrators of human rights abuses. - 11.
-Please provide information on steps taken by your company to establish, or participate, in operational-level grievance mechanisms, in line with the UN Guiding Principles, to effectively address adverse human rights impacts caused by (or contributed to) your company throughout your operations.

-This communication and any response received from your company will be made public via the communications reporting website within 60 days.
+This communication and any response received from your Excellency's Government will be made public via the communications reporting website within 60 days.
 They will also subsequently be made available in the usual report to be presented to the Human Rights Council.

-While awaiting a reply, we urge that all necessary interim measures be taken to halt the alleged violations and prevent their re-occurrence and in the event that the investigations support or suggest the allegations to be correct, to ensure the accountability of any person(s) responsible for the alleged violations.
+While awaiting a reply, we urge that all necessary interim measures be taken to halt the alleged violations and prevent their re-occurrence and, in the event, that the investigations support or suggest the allegations to be correct, to ensure the accountability of any person(s) responsible for the alleged violations.

-Please note that the allegations contained in this letter will also be sent to the Government of Guatemala, Solway Investment Group, Compañía Guatemalteca de Níquel SA (CGN), Compañía Procesadora de Níquel de Izabal SA (PRONICO), the Government of Malta and the Government of Switzerland.
+Please note that the allegations contained in this letter will also be sent to the Government of Guatemala, Solway Investment Group, Solway Holding Ltd, Compañía Guatemalteca de Níquel SA (CGN), Compañía Procesadora de Níquel de Izabal SA (PRONICO), and the Government of Switzerland.